molmod/QuickFF/doc/tu_benzene.rst

 * Generating Yaff input
     First we need to generate the Yaff input file for the electrostatic contribution to the force field.
 This is done using the script :ref:`qff_input-ei.py <seclab_rg_scripts_inputei>`.
 For this tutorial,
-    we will convert the charges given in the dataset `/wpart/he/charges` of the file `gaussian_wpart.h5` for the atoms in gaussian.fchk with atom types according to the level `medium` and use Gaussian charge distributions::
+    we will convert the charges given in the dataset ``/charges`` of the file ``gaussian_mbis.h5`` for the atoms in gaussian.fchk with atom types according to the level `medium` and use Gaussian charge distributions::

-        qff-input-ei.py --ffatypes=low --gaussian gaussian.fchk gaussian_wpart.h5 wpart/he
+        qff-input-ei.py --ffatypes=low --gaussian gaussian.fchk gaussian_mbis.h5:charges

     This command dumped the following output to the screen, indicating wheter or not the atom types are well chosen from the point of view of electrostatics (see second remark in :ref:`qff-input-ei.py <seclab_ug_tools_inputei>`):

-    .. program-output:: qff-input-ei.py --ffatypes=low --gaussian /home/louis/build/quickff/share/systems/benzene/gaussian.fchk /home/louis/build/quickff/share/systems/benzene/gaussian_wpart.h5 wpart/he
+    .. program-output:: qff-input-ei.py --ffatypes=low --gaussian /home/louis/build/quickff/share/systems/benzene/gaussian.fchk /home/louis/build/quickff/share/systems/benzene/gaussian_mbis.h5:charges

-    Furthermore, the following Yaff parameter (`pars_ei_wpart_he.txt`) file was written:
+    Furthermore, the following Yaff parameter (`pars_ei.txt`) file was written:

-    .. program-output:: cat pars_ei_wpart_he.txt
+    .. program-output:: cat pars_ei.txt

 * Constructing the covalent contribution
     Now, we generate a covalent force field on top of the previously derived electrostatic contribution using the qff.py script::

-        qff.py --ffatype=low --ei=pars_ei_wpart_he.txt gaussian.fchk
+        qff.py --ffatype=low --ei=pars_ei.txt gaussian.fchk

     The logging output for this job is:

-    .. program-output:: qff.py --ffatypes=low --suffix=_ei --ei=pars_ei_wpart_he.txt /home/louis/build/quickff/share/systems/benzene/gaussian.fchk
+    .. program-output:: qff.py --ffatypes=low --suffix=_ei --ei=pars_ei.txt /home/louis/build/quickff/share/systems/benzene/gaussian.fchk

     An extra line appeared in the beginning of the log output, i.e.
     ``QFF    Initializing Yaff force field reference for EI``.
 This indicates that an extra reference instance was created to represent the EI contribution to the force field.
 Furthermore, the covalent parameters are almost identical compared to the FF without electrostatics.
 This is indeed what we expect due to the charges being so small.

     The force field parameters were also written to the Yaff parameters file `pars_cov.txt`:

     .. program-output:: cat pars_cov_ei.txt